GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 | Pm            | Modified protein                |
 | C             | Regulatory complex              |

-We will start by generating a small random GRN with sismonr, using the function `createInSilicoSystem()`.
+We will start by generating a small random GRN with `sismonr`, using the function `createInSilicoSystem()`.

 ``` r
 set.seed(12) # important for reproducibility of "random" results in R!